 Tips For This Week

 Breastfeeding is a healthy choice for baby, but many moms feel they need to bottle feed if they are going to return to work.
 Looking into alternative options before the baby is born may change your mind.
-Pumping breast milk provides many health benefits to baby.
+Pumping breast milk provides many health benefits to the baby.
 Breast milk should be pumped and marked with the time and date.
 Baby should be fed breast milk with milk pumped at the same time of day.
 For instance, breast milk pumped in the morning should be bottle fed to the baby in the morning.
 The female body produces different breast milk at given times of the day.

 Pregnancy: Week by Week